pinecoders/pine-utils/guides/coding_conventions/README.md

 ## Line Wrapping

-When lines need to be continued on the next, use two spaces to indent the continuation line.
+When lines need to be continued on the next, use two spaces to indent each continuation line.

 **[Back to top](#table-of-contents)**